boldbi/bold-bi-docs/docs/cloud-bi/managing-resources/manage-users/index.md

 The account will be in inactive status till the user activates the account from the activation email.

 > **NOTE:** User emails cannot be updated once created.
-Please make sure to provide the correct email id before create the user.
+Please make sure to provide the correct email id before creating the user.
+Users created with passwords in the Bold BI application will be considered local users.

 ### Import users from CSV